CHAPTER 9

 (2)

-Such person knows that the information is false or that he has no such information; or
+Such person knows that the information is false or that such person has no such information; or

 (3)